 There are two small holes on each end cap.
 I originally assumed tiny screws went through them.
 But I shined a light inside and saw no such thing.
-It’s possible these are used to hold the end caps with a special tool so they can be screwed-in during manufacturing.
+These may be used to hold the end caps with a special tool so they can be screwed in during manufacturing.

 I did some research and read that Eleiko has used a threaded end cap design with Loctite for some of their bars.
 This makes me think I’m not way off in my guess about the basic construction of the Absolute’s end caps.
 But who knows — I might be wrong, in which case the last few paragraphs were a waste of time! 😀

-Although Vulcan couldn’t give me specifics on their end cap construction, they did say that their end caps are completely different, inside and out, than the snap ring end caps commonly used on other bars.
+Although Vulcan couldn’t give me specifics on their end cap construction, they did say that their end caps are completely different (inside and out) compared to the snap ring end caps commonly used on other bars.

 They’re not necessarily better or worse than a snap ring construction.
 They’re just different.

 The Absolute’s end caps are designed to never be opened.
 In fact, you cannot open them without damaging the sleeve assembly, according to Vulcan.
 If you do, the sleeve will never be able to be re-tightened.
 Hence, why the end cap clearly states “Removal of Cap Voids Warranty.”

 The good news is that you’ll never need to remove them.
 You may have seen videos of people taking the end caps off barbells and disassembling the sleeve to clean it and restore the spin…